JereKuusela/valheim-infinity_hammer/README.md

 This means that [Server Devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) mod is needed for multi-key binds or for using the mouse wheel.

 If you don't wish to use this system you can set all binds to none and make your own bindings with the `bind` command.

-Binds can also be shared with others with the `custom_binds` setting but this isn't really recommended.

-The format is `keycode1 command1;keycode2 command2`.
-For example `keypad0 hammer;keypad7 hammer_undo;keypad9 hammer_redo`.

 # Building